 This course is a systematic study of child growth and development from conception through early childhood.
-Emphasis is placed on principles underlying physical, mental, emotional and social development, and on methods of child study and practical implications.
+Emphasis is on principles underlying physical, mental, emotional, and social development, and methods of child study and practical implications.
+Upon completion, students will be able to use knowledge of how young children differ in development and approaches to learning to provide opportunities that supports physical, social, emotional, language, cognitive, and aesthetic development.

-CHD 202: CHILDREN'S CREATIVE EXPERIENCES Class Program
+CHD 202: CHILDREN'S CREATIVE EXPERIENCES

 This course focuses on fostering creativity in preschool children and developing a creative attitude in teachers.
 Topics include selecting and developing creative experiences in language arts, music, art, science, math and movement with observation and participation with young children required.
+On completion, student will be able to select and implement creative and age-appropriate experiences for young children.